What estate documents do you need in Georgia?

 - Revocable Living Trusts: You keep control of your assets during your lifetime and can change or revoke the trust at any time.
 After death, it becomes irrevocable.

-- Irrevocable Trusts: Once established, these cannot be changed without court approval.
-Often used for asset protection or tax planning.
+- Irrevocable Life Insurance Trusts: Once established, these cannot be changed without court approval or a nonjudicial settlement agreement.
+Often used to hold life insurance for tax benefits.

 - Special Needs Trusts: Designed to protect a disabled person’s access to public benefits while supplementing their care.